nilkanth02/Breast-cancer-detection-using-ML/README.md

 streamlit run app.py
 ```

 Open your browser and navigate to `http://localhost` to interact with the application.
-Input the tumor features in the provided fields and click on **"Predict Cancer"** to see the results.
+Input the tumor features in the provided fields and click on **"Predict "** to see the results.

 ---